ArjiHarshaVardhan/Starve_free_readers_writers_problem/README.md

 ~~~

 # Writer section logic
 In order to execute reading it waits for `write_token` semaphore.
 After holding `write_token` semaphore it increments `writers_count`.
 If now if `writers_count` is 1 which means this is first writing after one or more readings so now `wrt_token`  is held so that no reading is now executing.
-Now critical section executes.
+Now critical section executes and then `writers_count` is decremented.
 If now if `writers_count` is 0 which means this is the last writing process before one or more writings process.
 Now `write_token` is released so that another writer can start execution.